m-usmanayub/CKA_Course/labs/1.Core_Concepts/Lab2_Labels.md

 ## Lab 2 - Labels and Selectors

-1. 1.
-How many PODs exist in the 'dev' environment?
+1.How many PODs exist in the 'dev' environment?

 <details><summary>Show</summary>
 <p>